Dmitri Volkogonov: Last years

-Volkogonov died from cancer in December 1995 at the age of 67.
+Since March 1994, he has been a member of the initiative group of the Democratic Choice of Russia – United Democrats party.
+From October 21, 1993 to January 26, 1994, he was entrusted with the leadership, on a voluntary basis, of the commission under the President of the Russian Federation for the investigation of the disappearance without a trace of citizens of foreign states, as well as Russian citizens who disappeared under unclear circumstances outside the borders of the former Soviet Union.

+Since February 17, 1994 he was a member of the Council on Personnel Policy under the President of the Russian Federation.
+Since August 18, 1994 he was a member of the Expert-Analytical Council under the President of the Russian Federation.
+Since September 22, 1994 he was a member of the Commission on Declassification of Documents.
+Since November 8, 1994 he served as Chairman of the Commission under the President of the Russian Federation on Prisoners of War, Internees, and Missing Persons.

+He worked until the last day of his life.
+He died of stomach cancer on December 6, 1995 in Moscow.
+He was buried at Kuntsevo Cemetery.
 His family donated his papers to the United States Library of Congress.

 Volkogonov is most famous for his trilogy Leaders (Вожди, or Vozhdi), which consists of the three books about: Vladimir Lenin (Lenin: A New Biography, 1994); Leon Trotsky (Trotsky: The Eternal Revolutionary, 1992); and Joseph Stalin (Stalin: Triumph and Tragedy).

 He also finished just before his death Autopsy for an Empire: the Seven Leaders Who Built the Soviet Regime (Russian title: Sem Vozhdei).
 The book presents chapters on "the seven leaders of the Soviet Union: Lenin, Stalin, Khrushchev, Brezhnev, Andropov, Chernenko and Gorbachev."
 Volkogonov was in the Soviet Army during the reign of six of the seven leaders, and he had "direct working contact" with four of those leaders in his role as a colonel-general.
 The English editions were essentially condensed versions of the much longer Russian originals, as acknowledged by their translator and editor Harold Shukman.

+Reception of works

+His biographical work, notably on Trotsky, have also attracted varied reception.
+Some reviewers have argued he provides overwhelming evidence of the former’s ruthlessness in the name of the revolution.
+Conversely, other writers such as Daniel Singer have claimed bias in his historical interpretation to “proclaim that Marxism is evil and revolution is wrong”, superficial assessment of the ideological formulations and compared his book unfavourably to the Deutscher trilogy.
+French historian Pierre Broué has also disputed the historical assessments by modern historians such as Volkogonov in which he argued had falsely equated Leninism, Stalinism and Trotskyism to present the notion of ideological continuity.